SGInstanceProfile

 Workaround for hugo bug not rendering first table row

-cpu string CPU(s) (cores) requests for the specified container.
-The suffix m specifies millicpus (where 1000m is equals to 1).
+CPU(s) (cores) requests for the specified container.
+The suffix m specifies millicpus (where 1000m is equal to 1).

-The CPU(s) (cores) and RAM requests assigned to a init container.
+The CPU(s) (cores) and RAM requests assigned to an init container.

 This section will be filled automatically by the operator with the same values of the resources requests assigned to patroni container (except for the huge pages that are always left untouched).